Culture and Theory AlumniDiana Leong (Graduated: 2016)

 Placement: Beloit College

-Appointment/Title: Director, Critical Identity Studies
+Appointment/Title: Assistant Professor of Critical Identity Studies

 Shadee's dissertation, "Chronopolitical Assemblages: Antiblackness, Desire, and Identification in Iranian Contexts," argues that modern ideologies of sex and gender appeal to social and political constructions of time to reproduce antiblackness.
 Shadee intervenes in three visual, transnational texts about gay and trans desires and identifications in Iranian contexts to substantiate this claim.